 What is Infusion Therapy?

 Infusion therapy is a treatment given intravenously, directly into the vein.
 It is normally prescribed when a patient’s condition will be treated more effectively than by oral medications.
 Infusion therapy is not new, but the use of this type of delivery has increased in recent years with the advent of biologics.
+At Cary Gastroenterology Associates, we provide infusion therapy to treat patients with autoimmune disorders, as well as iron infusions to treat anemia.

 What Are Biologics?

 Biologics are proteins derived from living sources.
 Vaccines are considered biologics, as well as insulin, so strictly speaking biologics have been used for over a century.
 The use of biologics to treat inflammatory diseases represents a major breakthrough in the treatment of diseases that have been previously difficult to put into remission.
 Diseases that respond well to biologics are psoriatic diseases, rheumatoid arthritis, and inflammatory bowel disease.
 The key similarity to these diseases are that they are considered autoimmune diseases.
+Biologics also used to treat iron deficiency anemia.

 What is Inflammatory Bowel Disease?